 Grana are highly specialized circular membrane sacs piled one upon another.
 Each chloroplast may contain 20-60 such granal clusters, a single granum can be compared to a flat circular membranous discs placed one above the other, the membrane discs are called thylakoids stacked one above the other.
 Such 20-60 thylakoids together constitute a granum.
-Moreover the grana are interconnected by another membrane structure called intergranal lamellae or stromal lamellae, which is located in between the stacks of thylakoid membrane, but it extends from one of the thylakoid laterally, so as to form a kind of network of interconnecting membranes.
+Moreover the grana are interconnected by another membrane structure called intergranal lamellae or stromal lamellae, which is located in between the stacks of thylakoids, but it extends from one of the thylakoid laterally, so as to form a kind of network of interconnecting membranes.

-Though the above described structure hold good for most of the chloroplasts, but certain plants belonging to tropical grass members like sugarcane, zea mays, sorghum, crab grass and even some dicots like amaranthus contain chloroplasts of two types.
+Though the above described structure holds good for most of the chloroplasts, but certain plants belonging to tropical grass members like sugarcane, zea mays, sorghum, crab grass and even some dicots like amaranthus contain chloroplasts of two types.
 Chloroplasts found in mesophyll cells have the same granal organization as described above, but lack in thylakoids.
 In its place only stromal lamellae are found.
 Such dimorphic chloroplasts though found in the same leaf and exhibit different functions.

 Chloroplast limiting membranes contain normal lipid protein composition.
 But the granal membranes including both thylakoid and intergranal membranes, posses 20-30% of the lipids and the rest of it is all proteins.
 The most common lipids found in these membranes are ethanolamine, sulfolipids, phytosterols and glycolipids and pigments.
 The stromal fluid contains enzymes and their required components for Dark reactions and even lipids particularly fatty acids are produced